LucieEngel/Corona-classifier/README.md

 I am using the open source dataset "CoronaHack - Chest X-Ray" from kaggle that can be found here : https://www.kaggle.com/praveengovi/coronahack-chest-xraydataset

-The dataset is structered this way :
+The dataset is structered this way : the X-rays are saved in the folder "Coronahack-Chest-XRay-Dataset" and divided between the training set and the testing set.
+The mapping between filenames and classes (Pnemionia, Normal) is stored in the csv file "Chest_xray_Corona_Metadata.csv".

 ## Transfer learning ResNet50